-Moalboal is the unsung hero of Cebu.
-In my opinion, it is the ultimate base for all of the best adventure spots on Cebu.
-Whether you have one day or one week on Cebu, I’m telling you, make your base Moalboal.
+Moalboal is the absolute best place to base in Cebu for all of your adventures.
+Whether you have one day or one week in Cebu, make your base Moalboal.
 All of the best waterfalls are within a moped ride from Moalboal and you also have a number of pretty sweet hikes within striking distance.
+You’ll have turtles and sardine balls quite literally on your doorstep and Oslob is just a morning drive away for the Whale Shark Interaction.
+There are so many tourists spots and things to do in Moalboal and I’ll share all of them with you in this blog post.

 In this blog post about the best things in Moalboal I’ll detail the following: